Real Estate

 Chester County's retail primarily serves local community needs.

 The retail market in Southeastern PA is dominated by Montgomery County and Philadelphia, with the other counties in the region primarily having smaller malls and shopping centers that are focused on community needs.
 Chester County falls into a community-focused retail category, with retail centers scattered around major population hubs.
 Exton is the largest retail area for the county.
-Chester Ccounty is surrounded by major shopping areas to the north, east, and south, including King of Prussia, the Route 422 Corridor with its outlets and new centers, Concordville in Delaware County, and malls and shopping centers near Wilmington.
+Chester County is surrounded by major shopping areas to the north, east, and south, including King of Prussia, the Route 422 Corridor with its outlets and new centers, Concordville in Delaware County, and malls and shopping centers near Wilmington.

 Figure 67 — Retail Building Characterisics, October 2022